 - Availability – (Uptime Quarterly Reports) – For SaaS multitenant environments, Ex Libris has a quarterly availability report that measures and records system uptime services.
-This report is published and available for customers in the Customer Center.
+This report is published and available for customers in the Ex Libris Knowledge Center.

 - Operating Center – Ex Libris Network & Security Operations Center (NOC/SOC) provides 24x7 logging and monitoring for all logical network access to customer data and information asset usage and is audited.
 Ex Libris monitoring consists of multi-layered, fully redundant systems that monitor the services inside and outside the Data Center to validate that services are running at the highest performance levels.
+Reporting methods of service disruption are available at Ex Libiris Service Disruption Policy.
 For more information, see the 24X7 Hub contact details.

 - On-Call Engineers – Ex Libris has 24x7 on call expert infrastructure engineers such as, Security, Network, DBA, Storage, System, and dedicated On Call Application Developers that are notified by the operating center in the event of a service interruption.